Language Books

 Gina Valle’s project collects the winning and finalist submissions from the 2014 Multilingual Kid Lit Award, which is sponsored by the Rainbow Caterpillar bookstore.
 Supporting UNESCO’s recognition of the importance of a mother language in children’s self-esteem and in the maintenance of culture and language, this book brings together “everyone, grandparents, French immersion students, multilingual parents and children, curious readers big and small.”
 Founder of Diversity Matters, which provides diversity workshops and training, Valle is committed to a Canada that lives comfortably with many languages and cultures in our everyday life.

-A Dictionary of Multicultural English in Toronto
+A Dictionary of English in Multicultural Toronto

 In addition to developing the exhibit, Toronto Voices: Language and Identity at The Spot, under the supervision of the Canadian Language Museum, York students Melissa Douglas and Shiyan Liang created a dictionary of Toronto English with contributions from friends, family, the Glendon Linguistics Club, and the youths at The Spot.